-If the value of a Shareholder's Institutional Shares falls below €5 million (for the "Euro" Shares) or \$5 million (for the "U.S. Dollar" Shares), the Company may mandatorily convert the Shareholder's holdings to Investor Shares.
-If the value of a Shareholder's Investor Shares reaches or surpasses €5 million (for the "Euro" Shares) or \$5 million (for the "U.S. Dollar" Shares), the Shareholder may convert the holdings to Institutional Shares.
+If the value of a Shareholder's Institutional Shares falls below €5 million (for the "Euro" Shares), \$5 million (for the "U.S. Dollar" Shares), or AU\$10 million (for the "AU Dollar" Shares), the Company may mandatorily convert the Shareholder's holdings to Investor Shares.
+If the value of a Shareholder's Investor Shares reaches or surpasses €5 million (for the "Euro" Shares), \$5 million (for the "U.S. Dollar" Shares), or AU\$10 million (for the "AU Dollar" Shares), the Shareholder may convert the holdings to Institutional Shares.